kubernetes-retired/kubeadm-dind-cluster/README.md

 All of the IPv6 related tests currently run on [CircleCI](https://circleci.com/gh/kubernetes-sigs/kubeadm-dind-cluster).
-THose tests run with the `machine executor` (and not as docker containers), so that we have IPv6 available for the test cases.
+Those tests run with the `machine executor` (and not as docker containers), so that we have IPv6 available for the test cases.
 Note, that while internal IPv6 is configured, external IPv6 is not available.